Learn about the NYC home buying process from start to finish.

 A co-op’s board of directors has the ability to determine how much of the purchase price may be financed and to establish minimum financial requirements for prospective buyers.
 Requirements can vary widely from building to building, but many co-ops throughout Manhattan and Brooklyn often require at least 20 to 25% down and a debt to income ratio of about 25% – meaning, your recurring monthly obligations cannot exceed more than 25% of your gross monthly income.
 Co-ops also have “post closing liquidity” requirements – you must have a certain amount of liquid assets left over after your down payment.
 A common co-op post closing liquidity requirement is an amount equivalent to 2 years of mortgage and maintenance.
 If you find a co-op apartment that you really like, you should inquire about their financial requirements before making an offer to determine whether or not you are a good candidate for board approval.

 Finally, all prospective buyers must interview with the board of directors.
-Prior to the interview, buyers must prepare a detailed “board package” which usually contains personal and professional letters of recommendation as well as a great deal of personal information concerning income and assets.
+Prior to the interview, buyers must prepare a detailed “board package” (a/k/a purchase application) which usually contains personal and professional letters of recommendation as well as a great deal of personal information concerning income and assets.

 What is the purchase process for a condo?